The farm was found in an industrial unit containing 2,885 plants, thought to be worth in the region of £10 million.Read the full story ›

 - Frequent and varied visitors to a property, often at unusual times

-- Gardening equipment being taken into a property, such as plant pots, fertiliser, fans or industrial lighting
+- Gardening equipment being taken into a property

 - Heat from an adjoining property